LucasDelfino92/morrowindsharp/readme.md

 ### Is this mod compatible with Morrowind#?

+I can only try to give an educated guess.
 At the end of the day, there's no substitute for reading a mod's description and checking for compatibility in [**TES3View**](https://github.com/Sigourn/morrowind-sharp/blob/master/mwtools.md#checking-for-conflicts).
 For instructions on how to install this tool, check the [**Setup**](https://github.com/Sigourn/morrowind-sharp/blob/master/setup.md#tools) page.

 ### How many plugins and mods are there?